return42/sphkerneldoc/linux_src_doc/net/tipc/socket_c.rst

 sk
     socket - interacts with 'port' and with user via the socket API

-connected
-    non-zero if port is currently connected to a peer port

 conn_type
     TIPC type used when connection was established